Leupold RX-1400i TBR/W Rangefinder Review (Best Under $200)

 2. BOW: the equivalent horizontal distance you should aim for with a bow, also adjusted for the angle.

-Rangefinder in bow mode
+Rangefinder in BOW mode

 In BOW mode you get an angle-compensated distance.